 Moodle is the primary online platform Seattle Film Institute uses to deliver distance education.
 After registration in a distance education course or program, all students will participate in the Moodle orientation.
-For more information on how to access the online orientation, please call Monique Anair at 206-568-4387 or email: monique@sfi.edu.
+For more information on how to access the online orientation, please call Kelly Blackard at 206-568-4387 or email: kelly@sfi.edu.